iamniting/ocs/mongodb/README.md

 Edit the following params in the deploy-mongodb.sh file to suite your cluster / requirements
 ```
+name -> this is the name of the pvc which gets created
 nameSpace -> A new namespace which gets created where mongodb will be deployed.
-name -> this is the name of the pvc which gets creates
 storageClass -> name of the storageclass
 ```